12th November, 2025

 There are several stages you need to go through to create the perfect toolbox talk.
 A talk that will be informative, engaging and snappy.
 A talk that will improve health and safety.

-First, you need to pick a subject.
+First, you need to pick a subject for your talk.
 And not just any topic will do.
 If you choose something that has nothing to do with the work you're doing, no one will listen.
 Your team will switch off the minute you start.
 It has nothing to do with them.
+It's someone else's problem!

-The topic you choose should be relevant.
 After all, what's the point in delivering a talk on demolition if your team is carrying out painting and decorating work?
-Better to give one on harmful substances or manual handling instead.
+It would be better to give one on harmful substances or manual handling instead.
+Something they can actually apply to the work they are doing.

-With our Talks Plan, you can select a topic from our massive library of toolbox talks.
+With our Talks Plan membership, you can select a topic from our massive library of toolbox talks.

 Try to select the most relevant information, and slim down what you include.
-Don't forget the talk should cover all the key points, but not take an hour to deliver!
+The talk should cover all the key points, but not take an hour to deliver.
+Toolbox talks should be quick refreshers, taking 5-10 minutes.

 When we were developing our Talks Plan, we decided to structure every toolbox talk in a standard format so users would be familiar with the design and layout each time they take a talk.